Expert Tips For Making Stunning Fall Wreaths

 This wreath started out with a base of both green and fall colored, eucalyptus stems.
 Notice that the stems are going in opposite directions, which is based on where I wanted to locate the bow.

-The eucalyptus have been reused so many times in wreaths and on Christmas trees, that I’m surprised they aren’t worn out.
+I’ve used and reused the green eucalyptus pieces so many times in wreaths and on Christmas trees, that I’m surprised they aren’t worn out!

 Take a tour of the rest of this favorite fall porch HERE.